-2. Are you requesting funding for work in England and / or Wales?
+2. Are you requesting funding for work that will be delivered in England and / or Wales?

 At the Youth Endowment Fund, we only provide grants to organisations operating in England and Wales.
 We can't provide funding for an organisation or any activity happening outside of England and Wales.